Good Problems To Have

 The Subtle Signals: How to Know When You’re Off Track

-Twenty Five Words To Conquer Thieves of Time
+Twenty-Five Words To Conquer Thieves of Time

 I listened to author Juliet Funt as she summarized the big ideas from her book A Minute To Think: Reclaim Creativity, Conquer Busynss and Do Your Best Work on the Next Big Idea app, and this part resonated: